ireceptor-plus/WP2/api-hackathon/adc-api/ADCTest/README.md

 $ python test_airr_api.py https://airr-api.ireceptor.org/airr/v1 repertoire repertoire/pass-all.json
 PASS: Query file repertoire/pass-all.json to https://airr-api.ireceptor.org/airr/v1/repertoire OK
 ```
-Required command line options consit of:
+Required command line options consist of:
 - The base URL to test against
 - The entry point to test
 - The JSON query to execute

-Optional command line arguements are:
+Optional command line arguments are:
-- -v: Run in verbose mode, provided more diagnostics as to what occured.
+- -v: Run in verbose mode, provided more diagnostics as to what occurred.
 - -f: Force queries to run in error conditions.
 For example, the coded tests for bad JSON on query file load, but in some instances you want to test that the service running the API can detect and handle the bad JSON code. -f will force the bad JSON to be sent to the service rather than detecting it as bad JSON and exiting.
 - -h Print a help message.